rancher/rke2/docs/install/containerd_registry_configuration.md

 Note that server nodes are schedulable by default.
 If you have not tainted the server nodes and will be running workloads on them, please ensure you also create the `registries.yaml` file on each server as well.

-**Note:** Containerd is not used for the initial RKE2 node bootstrapping.
-It is only used for Kubernetes workloads that are launched after the node is joined to the cluster.
-Therefore, in an airgap setup you must follow one of the methods outlined in the [airgap installation documentation](airgap.md), even if you use this containerd registry feature.
+**Note:** Prior to RKE2 v1.20, containerd registry configuration is not honored for the initial RKE2 node bootstrapping, only for Kubernetes workloads that are launched after the node is joined to the cluster.
+Consult the [airgap installation documentation](airgap.md) if you plan on using this containerd registry feature to bootstrap nodes.

 Configuration in containerd can be used to connect to a private registry with a TLS connection and with registries that enable authentication as well.
 The following section will explain the `registries.yaml` file and give different examples of using private registry configuration in RKE2.